Promoting long-term peace, security and effective governance in Somalia.

 - International and local civilian staff salaries;

-In addition, 85% of EU-support is dedicated to the payment of troop allowances/reimbursements of costs related to the deployment of troops; 5% is used to fund the police and civilian components as well as to cover operational costs.
+As a general rule, 85% of EU-support is dedicated to the payment of troop allowances/reimbursements of costs related to the deployment of troops.